radius-project/bicep-types-aws/artifacts/bicep/aws/aws.rds/default/types.md

  Not applicable.
 Snapshot restore is managed by the DB cluster.
 * **DBSubnetGroupName**: string: A DB subnet group to associate with the DB instance.
 If you update this value, the new subnet group must be a subnet group in a new VPC.
  If there's no DB subnet group, then the DB instance isn't a VPC DB instance.
- For more information about using Amazon RDS in a VPC, see [Using Amazon RDS with Amazon Virtual Private Cloud (VPC)](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.html) in the *Amazon RDS User Guide*.
+ For more information about using Amazon RDS in a VPC, see [Amazon VPC and Amazon RDS](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_VPC.html) in the *Amazon RDS User Guide*.
-  *Amazon Aurora*
- Not applicable.
+ This setting doesn't apply to Amazon Aurora DB instances.
 The DB subnet group is managed by the DB cluster.
 If specified, the setting must match the DB cluster setting.
 * **DBSystemId**: string (ReadOnly): The Oracle system identifier (SID), which is the name of the Oracle database instance that manages your database files.
 In this context, the term "Oracle database instance" refers exclusively to the system global area (SGA) and Oracle background processes.
 If you don't specify a SID, the value defaults to ``RDSCDB``.
 The Oracle SID is also the name of your CDB.
 * **DedicatedLogVolume**: bool: Indicates whether the DB instance has a dedicated log volume (DLV) enabled.
 * **DeleteAutomatedBackups**: bool (WriteOnly): A value that indicates whether to remove automated backups immediately after the DB instance is deleted.
 This parameter isn't case-sensitive.
 The default is to remove automated backups immediately after the DB instance is deleted.
   *Amazon Aurora*
  Not applicable.
 When you delete a DB cluster, all automated backups for that DB cluster are deleted and can't be recovered.
 Manual DB cluster snapshots of the DB cluster are not deleted.
-* **DeletionProtection**: bool: A value that indicates whether the DB instance has deletion protection enabled.
+* **DeletionProtection**: bool: Specifies whether the DB instance has deletion protection enabled.
 The database can't be deleted when deletion protection is enabled.
-By default, deletion protection is disabled.
+By default, deletion protection isn't enabled.
 For more information, see [Deleting a DB Instance](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/USER_DeleteInstance.html).
-  *Amazon Aurora*
- Not applicable.
+ This setting doesn't apply to Amazon Aurora DB instances.
 You can enable or disable deletion protection for the DB cluster.
 For more information, see ``CreateDBCluster``.
 DB instances in a DB cluster can be deleted even when deletion protection is enabled for the DB cluster.
 * **Domain**: string: The Active Directory directory ID to create the DB instance in.
 Currently, only Db2, MySQL, Microsoft SQL Server, Oracle, and PostgreSQL DB instances can be created in an Active Directory Domain.
  For more information, see [Kerberos Authentication](https://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/kerberos-authentication.html) in the *Amazon RDS User Guide*.
 * **DomainAuthSecretArn**: string: The ARN for the Secrets Manager secret with the credentials for the user joining the domain.